heymichellemac/heymichellemac-hugo/content/blog/2023/02/color-in-better-call-saul/index.md

 categories:
 - blog
 date: '2023-02-22'
-tag:
+tags:
-- Creation
+- creation
 title: The use of color in Better Call Saul
 width: wide
 ---

-*This article was re-posted from my weekly newsletter.
-Want to read it a week early?
-Subscribe to [Design Insight]  .*

-*Spoiler Warning: I will be talking about the TV Show Better Call Saul.
-I won't be discussing any plotlines but I will be including some shots from the show so depending on how spoiler averse you are here is your warning.*
+**Spoiler Warning: I will be talking about the TV Show Better Call Saul.
+I won't be discussing any plotlines but I will be including some shots from the show so depending on how spoiler averse you are here is your warning.**

 The use of color in Better Call Saul is a really important part of the show.